Marcus Titius: Parthian War

+War against Sextus

 In the meantime Sextus Pompey had escaped to Lesbos after his final defeat by Octavian at the end of 36 BC.
 There he raised a new army and fleet.
 After his return from the Parthian war, Antony learnt of the arrival of Pompey and received his envoys to negotiate about an alliance.
 However, the triumvir was mistrustful and instructed Titius to advance with an army and a fleet against Pompey and, if necessary, to fight against him, but, if Pompey would be willing to submit, Titius should escort him to Alexandria.
 In the meantime, Pompey had landed in northwestern Asia Minor at the beginning of 35 BC without resistance from Gaius Furnius, the governor of the Roman province of Asia, because Furnius did not have enough forces and had received no orders from Antony.
 Accordingly, Pompey was able to capture Lampsacus, Nicaea and Nicomedia, but then Titius arrived from Syria with his army and a fleet of 120 ships.
 The fleet of Titius was reinforced by 70 ships that arrived from Sicily where they had previously supported Octavian's fleet against Pompey.
 Titius set up his fleet command at Proconnesus.

 Because Titius declined negotiations and enjoyed overwhelming naval superiority, Sextus Pompey burnt his fleet and integrated its crew within his land forces, intending to march through Bithynia to Armenia.
 He was pursued by the armies of Titius, Furnius and Amyntas, the king of Galatia.
 Pompey was able to inflict losses on his enemies by an assault but soon his situation became quite desperate.
 He offered Furnius, who had been his father Pompeius Magnus' friend, his surrender if Furnius would accompany him to Antony.
 However, Furnius referred him to Titius, apparently because he was not authorized to conclude an agreement; so it seems that Titius was the supreme commander of the army and therefore, since the beginning of 35 BC, the new governor of Asia.
 Pompey declined to surrender to Titius because he had once pardoned him as prisoner and therefore considered him ungrateful.
 At night Pompey tried to reach the coast with lightly armed troops to burn Titius' fleet, but his half-brother Marcus Aemilius Scaurus betrayed the plan.
 As a result, Amyntas and his 1500 horsemen were able to catch Pompey up near Midaeion in Phrygia and capture him.
 Pompey was taken to Miletus and there executed in the summer of 35 BC at Titius' order.